-Bill Boulter, NSP Awards adviser
+Bill Boulter, NSP Awards advisor

 NSP: How many different NSP awards are there?